 Instead of Friday 18th March being Bilbo’s end of treatment day, like we had always planned for.
 It actually came a few days early.

 Nothing tasted good, not even pizza.
 In the last few weeks cancer wasn’t only hurting him physically, it was breaking his spirit.
-Our evening chats were full of raw emotion from an 8 year old trying to process so much.
+Our evening chats were full of raw emotion from an 8-year-old trying to process so much.
 The tears, the countless breakdowns about how much he hated cancer were gut wrenching, we were so close to the end, it felt like we were literally limping to the finish line.

-On Friday 11th March with 1 week of treatment left, we discovered another infection in Bilbo’s big toe.
+On Friday, 11th March, with 1 week of treatment left, we discovered another infection in Bilbo’s big toe.
 Our oncology team suggested a course of antibiotics.
-By Monday after their weekly meeting they’d decided to stop chemo altogether.
+By Monday, after their weekly meeting, they’d decided to stop chemo altogether.

 Louise, Bilbo’s nurse called and said “stop chemo”.
 I was left stunned.
 Then I cried.
 I cried for every emotion that was running through me.
 I felt sad, I hadn’t given him his last dose of chemo.
 Then I was angry.
 Angry for not being glad he was done and thinking about something so trivial.
 I was relieved – it was over!
-I felt so incredibly overwhelmed…knowing it will never truly be over.
+I felt so incredibly overwhelmed…knowing it would never truly be over.

 And that is where I’m stuck.